messiahravant-ship-it/nabhadigital/README.md

 ## 📞 Contact

-For questions, suggestions, or collaboration opportunities regarding this rural education initiative, please reach out through the hackathon platform or project maintainers.
+For questions, suggestions, or collaboration opportunities regarding this rural education initiative, please reach out to me at email:messiahravant@gmail.com.

 ## 🏆 Hackathon Achievement